hibbitts-design/grav-theme-antimatter-open-publishing/README.md

 ## Manual Installation

 To install this theme, just download the zip version of this repository and unzip it under `/your/site/grav/user/themes`.
-Then, rename the folder to `antimatter-open-pub`.
+Then, rename the folder to `antimatter-open-publishing`.

 You should now have all the theme files under

-    /your/site/grav/user/themes/antimatter-open-pub
+    /your/site/grav/user/themes/antimatter-open-publishing

 ## Manual Update

 Manually updating Antimatter Open Publishing is pretty simple.
 Here is what you will need to do to get this done:

-* Delete the `your/site/user/themes/antimatter-open-pub` directory.
+* Delete the `your/site/user/themes/antimatter-open-publishing` directory.
 * Download the new version of the Antimatter Open Publishing theme.
-* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `antimatter-open-pub`.
+* Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `antimatter-open-publishing`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.